R. Kelly Pleads Not Guilty To All Charges

 — CNN (@CNN) February 25, 2019

-As previously reported by The Inquisitr, Kelly faces seven years in prison on each count, which would be served concurrently, meaning that he could possibly be sentenced to seventy years in prison.
-Considering that Kelly is now in his early 50’s, he could very well spend the rest of his life in prison.
+As previously reported by The Inquisitr, Kelly faces seven years in prison on each count, which would be served consecutively, meaning that he could possibly be sentenced to 70 years in prison.
+Considering that Kelly is now in his early 50s, he could very well spend the rest of his life in prison.

 Also according to the Inquisitr report cited in the above paragraph, video evidence has emerged in at least two of the cases.
-One is grainy, due to having been filmed in the late 1990’s, but another is reportedly clear enough to unambiguously show Kelly allegedly committing sex acts with a 14-year-old girl.
+One is grainy due to having been filmed in the late 1990s, but another is reportedly clear enough to unambiguously show Kelly allegedly committing sex acts with a 14-year-old girl.

-Kelly’s finances
+Kelly’s Finances

-Kelly has been held in a private room in the infirmary wing of the Cook County Jail, away from the roughly 7,000 inmates in General Population.
+Kelly has been held in a private room in the infirmary wing of the Cook County Jail away from the roughly 7,000 inmates in General Population.
 However, according to a Monday Inquisitr report, Greenberg wants to be clear that his client is neither sick nor suicidal, but rather that he’s being kept apart from the rest of the inmates for his own safety.
 That’s because it’s standard procedure across most prisons and jails in the U.S. to put high-profile or celebrity inmates away from the other inmates for their own safety.

 And it appears, for now anyway, that the Cook County Jail is where Kelly will remain.
-That’s because, according to the Inquisitr report cited above, Kelly is reportedly broke and can’t come up with the $100,000 – the ten percent of his bail required in Illinois – to bond out of jail.
+That’s because, according to the Inquisitr report cited above, Kelly is reportedly broke and can’t come up with the $100,000 – the 10 percent of his bail required in Illinois – to bond out of jail.
 However, Kelly’s attorney claimed that his client will be out of jail “Monday or Tuesday” once friends and/or family members come up with enough money to pay his bond.